i3-Market-V3-Public-Repository/SP3-SSIAM-NodeOidcProvider/README.md

 Add to the Readme:

 1. How to install OIDC Provider on a server
-2. How to connect using an standard OIDC library
+2. How to connect using a standard OIDC library
 3. How to register clients for the demo